alshdavid-labs/portfolio/README.md

 The service is available as an installable [progressive web application](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) for mobile devices and desktop computers.
 The intention with choosing this application style is that the service behaves as though it were written natively for the platform.

+The application is fully responsive so it behaves well in both desktop and mobile contexts.

 <br>
 <p align="center"><img src="img/marshall-pwa.png"  width="450px"/></p>
 <p align="center"><i>Desktop application accessible via shortcut</i></p>